 - Barriers to change that hinder the use of innovation in auditing must be removed.

 - Trust in audit needs to be strengthened.

 - Auditing must adapt to changing demands placed on it.

 Our intention is to use these and future papers in the series to promote discussion with key stakeholders and assist in reaching positive decisions on the future of auditing.

 Auditing is a powerful tool in providing investor confidence in financial statements and supporting economic growth.
 But an expectation gap exists between what audit does and what stakeholders would like to see it do.
 The Audit and Assurance Faculty argues that with auditing under public scrutiny changes are necessary to enhance trust and confidence in auditing.

 Technology is driving many changes in how we all live, work and interact and it is critical that the audit profession keeps apace with this change and is proactive in understanding how new technology trends can transform the audit approach.

 Data analytics is changing the way many people think about business, and the skills that will be needed in years to come.
 Management, auditors, regulators and government all have an interest.
-This publication describes external auditor insights into the impact of data analytics on business and provides management with a high-level approach to data analytics.
+This publication describes external auditor insights into the impact of data analytics on the businesses they audit, and provides management with a high-level approach.